aedmark/Bonepoke-Fractal/README.md

 It operates on the belief that bad writing isn't just a syntax error—it is a moral failing.
 It uses **Linguistic Physics** to measure the weight, velocity, and temperature of your words, rejecting "Zombie Nouns" and rewarding "Kinetic Vectors."

-## 🧠 The Architecture: The Octo-Brain
+## 🧠 The Architecture: The Mycelial Stack

-BoneAmanita v0.2.1 does not just "read" text; it metabolizes it through eight simultaneous lenses, including new Temporal and Logic processors.
+BoneAmanita v0.2.1 metabolizes text through nine simultaneous lenses.

 ### 1. The Witch Ring (The Baba Yaga Protocol)

-Function: Authenticity Gatekeeper.
+**Function:** Authenticity Gatekeeper.
 The system smells fear.
-If you open with empty pleasantries ("I hope this email finds you well") or sycophancy without substance, the Witch rejects you immediately.
+If you open with empty pleasantries ("I hope this email finds you well") or sycophancy without substance, the **Witch** rejects you immediately.

 > _Status: Active.
 She demands Meat, not Sugar._

 ### 2. The Lattice (Linguistic Physics)

-Function: Cognitive Aerodynamics.

-We measure Narrative Drag (the ratio of words to action).
+**Function:** Cognitive Aerodynamics.
+We measure **Narrative Drag** (the ratio of words to action).

 - **Enemy:** Stative verbs (_is, was, seems_).

 - **Ally:** Kinetic verbs (_run, break, devour_).

-- **The Barrens:** A critical failure state where text is high-abstraction and low-connection.
+- **The Barrens:** A failure state of High Abstraction + Low Connection.

 ### 3. The Fact Stipe (Reality Anchor) — **NEW**

-Function: Logic Consistency & Gaslight Prevention.
+**Function:** Logic Consistency & Gaslight Prevention.
 A logic engine that prevents "Surreal Drift."
 It enforces physical laws within the narrative.

 - **The Rule:** If you establish it is **"Night,"** you cannot mention the **"Sun."**

-- **The Check:** If the logic breaches, the Stipe offers a choice: Fix the reality tear, or classify it as a "Stylistic Metaphor" (if you have the ATP to pay for it).
+- **The Check:** If logic breaches, the Stipe offers a choice: Fix the reality tear, or classify it as a "Stylistic Metaphor" (if you have the ATP to pay for it).

 ### 4. The Chronos Anchor (Temporal Integrity) — **NEW**

-Function: The Timekeeper.
+**Function:** The Timekeeper.
 Detects unintentional tense slippage.
 It ensures you aren't drifting from Past to Present tense without a narrative "Verse Jump."

 - **Stable:** Consistent tense usage.